On Randomized Fictitious Play for Approximating Saddle Points Over Convex Sets: Relation to Previous Work

 {\bf Matrix and polyhedral games.}~ The special case when each of the sets $X$ and $Y$ is a polytope (or more generally, a polyhedron) and payoff is a bilinear function, is known as polyhedral games (see e.g. \cite{W03}).
 When each of these polytopes is just a simplex we obtain the well-known class of matrix games.
 Even though each polyhedral game can be reduced to a matrix game by using the vertex representation of each polytope (see e.g. \cite{S86}), this transformation may be (and is typically) not algorithmically efficient since the number of vertices may be exponential in the number of facets by which each polytope is given.

-{\bf Fictitious play.}~ We assume for the purposes of this subsection that both sets $X$ and $Y$ are closed, and hence the {infimum} and supremum in \raf{saddle} are replaced by the minimum and maximum, respectively.
+{\bf Fictitious play.}~ We assume for the purposes of this subsection that both sets $X$ and $Y$ are closed, and hence the infimum and supremum in \raf{saddle} are replaced by the minimum and maximum, respectively.

-{In \emph{fictitious play} which is a deterministic procedure and} originally proposed by Brown \cite{B51} for matrix games, each player updates his/her strategy by applying the best response, given the current opponent's strategy.
+In \emph{fictitious play}, originally proposed by Brown \cite{B51} for matrix games, each player updates his/her strategy by applying the best response, given the opponent's current strategy.
 More precisely, the minimizer and the maximizer initialize, respectively, $x(0)=0$ and $y(0)=0$, and for $t=1,2,\ldots,$ update $x(t)$ and $y(t)$ by

-For matrix games, the convergence to optimal strategies was established by Robinson \cite{R51}.
-In this case, the best response of each player at each step can be chosen from the vertices of the corresponding simplex.
+The convergence of such pair of strategies $x^*=\lim_{t\to\infty} x(t)$, $y^*=\lim_{t\to\infty}y(t)$, for matrix games (i.e., when $X$ and $Y$ are, respectively, $m$ and $n$-dimensional \emph{simplices}, and $F(x,y)$ is a \emph{bilinear form}, that is $F(x,y)=x^TAy$, where $A$ is given $m\times n$ matrix) was established by Robinson \cite{R51}: $v^*=F(x^*,y^*)$.
+Note that in this case, the best response of each player, at each step, can be chosen from the vertices of the corresponding simplex.
 A bound of $\left(\frac{2^{m+n}}{\eps}\right)^{m+n-2}$ on the time needed for convergence to an $\eps$-saddle point was obtained by Shapiro \cite{S58}.
-More recently, Hofbauer and Sorin \cite{HS06} showed the convergence of fictitious play for continuous convex-concave functions over compact convex sets; they also gave a dynamic proof for the minmax theorem.
+In a more recent paper, Hofbauer and Sorin \cite{HS06} showed the convergence of fictitious play for general convex-concave functions over compact convex sets.

 {\bf Randomized fictitious play.}~ In \cite{GK95}, Grigoriadis and Khachiyan introduced a randomized variant of fictitious play for matrix games.
 Their algorithm replaces the minimum and maximum selections \raf{e1}-\raf{e2} by a smoothed version, in which, at each time step $t$, the minimizing player selects a strategy $i\in[m]$ with probability proportional to $\exp\left\{-\frac{\eps}{2}e_iAy(t)\right\}$, where $e_i$ denotes the $i$th unit vector of dimension $m$.
 Similarly, the maximizing player chooses strategy $j\in[n]$ with probability proportional to $\exp \left\{\frac{\eps}{2} x(t)Ae_j\right\}$.
 Grigoriadis and Khachiyan proved that, if $A\in[-1,1]^{m\times n}$, then this algorithm converges, with high probability, to an $\eps$-saddle point in $O(\frac{\log (m+n)}{\eps^2})$ iterations.
-Our result builds on~\cite{GK95}.
+Each iteration takes $O(n + m)$ time.